AM2R-Community-Developers/DistributionCenter/docs/faq.md

 Otherwise, make sure that you have the 32-bit version of your drivers installed first.
 Then in the AM2RLauncher, go to the `Options` tab, and use the LD_PRELOAD environment variable that points to your OpenGL drivers.
 If you're on Ubuntu, this will probably look like this `LD_PRELOAD=/usr/lib/i386-linux-gnu/libGL.so.1`, if you're on Arch, it'll look like this `LD_PRELOAD=/usr/lib32/libGL.so`.
 It may look different on other distros.
-If you have to use a different flag for a different distro, please let us know on the Official AM2R Discord Server so we can include it here!
+If you have to use a different flag for a different distro, please let us know in our communication channels so we can include it here!

 #### I have an AMD GPU and the game doesn't launch!
 Update to the AM2RLauncher 2.2.0 or later, as this problem is fixed there!